johnhoman/emr-dashboard/README.md

 # emr-dashboard
 Simple react app to manage emr clusters

+This project is intended to be consumed by jupyterlab is an in app widget to manage emr clusters so easily add compute resources to a notebook kernel

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts